wolfenrain/umbra/packages/umbra_cli/README.md

 # Create a new shader in a custom path short-hand syntax.
 umbra create <SHADER_NAME> -o ./path/to/shader/files

+# Create a new shader using the simple template
+umbra create <SHADER_NAME> --type simple

+# Create a new shader using the simple template short-hand syntax.
+umbra create <SHADER_NAME> -t simple
 ```

 ## Generating Files Based On Shaders